matthew-scherf/Empirical-Non-Duality/README.md

 ## Proof

-The formalization establishes through mechanical verification that a non-dual ontology is internally consistent when expressed in scientifically rigorous terms, using minimal axioms about a unique substrate and its phenomenal presentations to prove theorems about causality and spacetime and information and emergent properties.
+The formalization establishes through mechanical verification that a non-dual ontology is internally consistent, using minimal axioms about a unique substrate and its phenomenal presentations to prove theorems about causality and spacetime and information and emergent properties.

-The core claims verified through proof include the following.
-There exists exactly one ontic substrate from which all phenomena arise as presentations or modes, and this substrate is not itself phenomenal.
-All phenomenal entities are inseparable from the substrate in the precise sense that each phenomenon is a presentation of the substrate, and causality operates only at the phenomenal level and does not apply to the substrate itself.
+The core claims verified through proof include that there exists exactly one ontic substrate from which all phenomena arise as presentations or modes, and this substrate is not itself phenomenal.
+Further, all phenomenal entities are inseparable from the substrate in the precise sense that each phenomenon is a presentation of the substrate, and causality operates only at the phenomenal level and does not apply to the substrate itself.
 Spacetime coordinates apply only to phenomena, not to the substrate, making spacetime a representational structure rather than fundamental reality.
 Phenomena lack intrinsic essence independent of the substrate, and information and time are emergent properties of phenomenal presentations rather than fundamental features of the substrate.

 These are proven theorems following necessarily from stated axioms.
 The verification software confirms logical consistency.
 This is a mathematical structure compatible with empirical observation and scientific methodology.

 The formalization proves non-duality as inseparability of phenomena from substrate, stating that for any phenomenon, that phenomenon is inseparable from the unique substrate, where inseparability is defined precisely as the relation holding when the phenomenon is a presentation of the substrate.
 The theorem follows from the axioms that all phenomena present the substrate and that exactly one substrate exists.
 This is a rigorous logical result, and given the axioms about presentation and uniqueness, every phenomenon necessarily stands in the inseparability relation to the substrate.
-The formalization makes precise what contemplative traditions describe poetically.

 ## Terminology